AzizBgBoss/TerrariaDS/README.md

 ![TerrariaDS Logo](media/logo.png)
 # TerrariaDS
-A terraria remake (not port) for the Nintendo DS made by AzizBgBoss.<br>
+A terraria remake (not port) for the Nintendo DS made by AzizBgBoss, started on the 26th of July 2025.<br>

 I'm a 17 y/o that's obsessed with programming, I'm also into Terraria!
 I love the freedom you get in the game and the endless possibilities it has to offer.
 Another thing I love is the Nintendo DS, it's a great console and I wondered if I can fuse the 3 thing I love together, so I programmed Terraria into the DS!
 TerrariaDS!<br>
 <br>